Does something smell suspicious when you see that job posting or open an email from an employer or recruiter who has a great opportunity for you?

 If you are unsure of a job opportunity you may find, or that may be sent to you by someone you don’t know, use this Sniff Test (below) to verify that the opportunity is real (or not).

 Yes, it is a P-I-T-A (as in, a pain-in-the-a…) to do this research, but right now you really don’t have other viable options to protect yourself.
-This is a MUCH less expensive and easier to do than cleaning up the mess after your identity has been stolen.
+This is MUCH less expensive and easier to do than cleaning up the mess after your identity has been stolen.

 Avoid job scams by doing this sniff test.
 Don't take the time and go to the effort to apply for a job posting unless you know it is legitimate.